GivralNguyen/Python-Medical-Analytical-Tomographic-Image-Reconstruction/README.md

 # Analytical Tomographic Image Reconstruction

 Welcome to the Analytical Tomographic Image Reconstruction repository!
 This collection of Python code provides implementations for various analytical tomographic image reconstruction algorithms.
 These algorithms play a crucial role in transforming projection data into detailed images, making them valuable tools in medical imaging, materials science, and more.
+Included are **Fourier Gridding**, **Backproject Filter**, **Filtered Backprojection** and **Convolve Backproject**
 ![Filtered Backprojection](filterbackproj.png)
 ## Code Structure